 Hourly production costs -are calculated for a period.
 It is the cost per hour to operate a unit assuming a start has already occurred.
 It is calculated by summing all costs, which are incurred during one hour of operation including the hourly no-load cost and the total energy cost per segment.

-The incremental costs or total energy cost per segment is the cost per hour to produce all of the energy segments above the zero MW generation level.
-It is calculated by summing the cost of each segment of energy in the unit’s incremental cost curve up to the generation level.
+The incremental costs or total energy cost per segment is the cost per hour to produce all of the energy segments above the economic minimum level.
+No-load costs are not included in the incremental costs.It is calculated by summing the cost of each segment of energy in the unit’s incremental cost curve up to the generation level.
 This cost is a dollar per hour ($/hr) cost.

 1.7.5 Total Production Cost

 Total production cost -is calculated by adding all of the costs associated with starting a unit and operating it over a period.
-Total production costs include two categories of costs: startup costs and hourly production costs.
+Total production costs include two categories of costs: start costs and hourly production costs.

 To determine the total production cost of a unit, the following formula is used: